codanaut/SkyNet/README.md

 This will load the extension temporarily, and it will remain active until you restart Firefox.
 Permanent installation options will be available once the extension is listed in the official extension stores.

 ### Running the SkyNet Database

 The main SkyNet web app relies on the SkyNet database.
 To set up the SkyNet database, follow the steps below: (Coming soon)

 ### Running the SkyNet Web App

 Note: For running on the Raspberry Pi 5, there is an ARM64 version available using the same image but with the `:pi` tag.

-&#x20;It can easily be run using the following Docker Compose file:
+It can easily be run using the following Docker Compose file:

 ```yaml
 docker-compose.yml